Business and Finance

 Summer: May 1 to August 31

 An externally funded activity that is governed by specific terms and conditions and is separately budgeted and accounted for according to the terms of the sponsoring organization.
-Sponsored Projects may include grants, contracts, and cooperative agreements for research, training, and other public service activities.
+Sponsored Projects may include federal appropriations, grants, contracts and cooperative agreements for research, training and other public service activities.

 Total University Effort